roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Lydia stated, with a terribly earnest countenance.

-"I guess you don't have to say as much," Yuuyami  smiled wryly.
-"Why had you desired to eat it today, in respect that you had not eaten it before?"
+"I believe you don't have to say as much," Yuuyami  smiled wryly.
+"Why did you desired to eat it today, in respect that you had not eaten it before?"
-"Although I avoided this greenery for it is odious.
+"Although I avoided this greenery for its odiousness.
 Somehow, I also thought the challenge is crucial."
 "Indeed."